SaaS Management

 Trying to create guidelines and train people on software asset management can feel like an insurmountable hurdle.
 Let G2 Track help.

-It audits your company, tracks your licenses, warns you when renewals are coming up, tracks your software spend, alerts you to which employees aren’t using their seats, updates you on shadow IT and duplicate licenses, and more.
+It audits your company, tracks your licenses, warns you when renewals are coming up, tracks your software spending, alerts you to which employees aren’t using their seats, updates you on shadow IT and duplicate licenses, and more.
 It truly is the all-in-one software asset management tool that you’ve been waiting for.
 Start cutting costs, saving time, and making smarter buying decisions today!

 Save yourself the headache and optimize your software usage to make your business happier and healthier.
 Check out G2 Track with a free demo.